techflow21/AtmManagementSystem/README.md

 -- View all transactions: displays a list of all transactions performed by customers.

 ## Customer functions
-If you log in as a customer (using your account number and ATM PIN), you will have access to the following functions:
+If you log in as a customer (using your Account number and ATM Pin), you will have access to the following functions:
 -- Deposit: allows you to add cash to your account.
 -- Withdraw: allows you to withdraw cash from your account.
 -- Transfer: allows you to transfer cash to another customer's account.